 A form of credit that is secured by collateral.

-The financial platforms that facilitates the buying and selling of securities, stocks, bonds, and similar financial tools.
+The financial platforms that facilitate the buying and selling of securities, stocks, bonds, and similar financial tools.

 A situation in which people are without work either because of a lack of jobs or other social factors.